TL;DR

 | Category | System Utilities | System Utilities |

 eul (pronounced like Euler, the mathematician it's named after) is a free, open-source macOS system monitor built entirely in SwiftUI, Apple's modern declarative UI framework.
 Created by developer Gao Sun, eul takes a deliberately minimalist approach to system monitoring, prioritizing clean visual design, simplicity of use, and extremely low resource consumption over the breadth of monitoring capabilities. eul monitors the essential system metrics most users care about: CPU usage with aggregate utilization percentage, memory pressure showing how stressed your system's RAM is, network throughput displaying current upload and download speeds, disk utilization and available space, battery status with charge percentage and power source, and fan speeds with temperature readings for thermal awareness.
 Its SwiftUI-based interface gives eul a distinctly modern, native macOS aesthetic that integrates beautifully with the menu bar—the status items are clean and typographically refined, and the dropdown popovers present information in a well-organized, visually harmonious layout with smooth animations and proper dark mode support. eul supports multiple display languages, customizable status item formats, and the ability to show or hide individual monitoring modules.
 Where eul intentionally differs from comprehensive monitors like Stats is in what it omits: there's no GPU monitoring, no Bluetooth device battery tracking, no per-core CPU breakdown, no SMC sensor detail, and significantly fewer display customization options.
-This isn't oversight—it's philosophy. eul is designed for users who want a quick, unobtrusive system health check without the complexity of configuring dozens of monitoring parameters.
-The project has accumulated over 9,000 GitHub stars but has seen notably less frequent updates in recent years compared to Stats.
-Despite the slower development pace, eul continues to work reliably on current macOS versions and remains a solid choice for users who appreciate SwiftUI's design refinement and don't need monitoring depth beyond the essentials.
-The app is also noticeably fast to launch at login and reaches full monitoring readiness within seconds, making it ideal for users who want instant system awareness without any startup delay or configuration workflow.
+This isn't oversight—it was the original philosophy.
+However, eul has not received a release since August 2021 (v1.6.2) and is effectively unmaintained.
+While it may still function on current macOS versions, users seeking long-term reliability and compatibility with future macOS releases should consider Stats instead.

 eul monitors CPU, memory, network, disk, battery, and fans/temperature.
 Coverage is solid for essentials but lacks GPU monitoring, Bluetooth battery tracking, and the depth of sensor data Stats provides.